Skip to content

 Bowel cancer, also known as colorectal cancer, is a very common cancer in Australia.
 Up to 90 per cent of bowel cancers can be treated effectively if found early.

-Cancer Council recommends all Australians aged 50 years and over undertake a bowel screening test (Faecal Occult Blood Test) every two years.
+Cancer Council recommends all Australians aged 45-74 complete a bowel screening test kit every two years.

 Early detection of bowel cancer